 r.randomwalk 2.0 was developed and tested on Ubuntu 20.04 LTS, but is expected to work in other LINUX environments, too.
 It relies on GRASS GIS 7 (Version 7.8) and Python 3 (Python 2.7 is not supported any more).
 Installation of r.randomwalk 2.0 requires the grass-dev package.
 Visualization and evaluation of the model results (flag v) makes use of the R Project for Statistical Computing (recommended version: 3.6.3 or higher).
 The following packages of R are required in order to fully explore the functionalities offered by r.randomwalk 2.0: maptools, stats, sp, rgeos, rgdal, ROCR and raster.
 The code builds on Python and C. The script grass7.install.sh provided with r.randomwalk 2.0 can be used to automatically install all the software needed on fresh installations of Ubuntu 20.04LTS, and probably also on installations of other LINUX environments.
 However, please note that LINUX environments and the related software are dynamically evolving, so that the script might be outdated quickly, requiring manual modifications in case of failure.
 Manual interventions might also be necessary if older installations of some of the required software do exist on the system.
 The script has to be called from the terminal as superuser (requiring administrator rights): sudo sh grass7.install.sh.

-r.randomwalk 2.0 can be easily installed through a script provided along with the software.
+r.randomwalk 2.0 can be easily installed through the command g.extension.

 r.randomwalk 2.0 is most efficiently operated through shell scripts.